Faith-InsightData/-California-Housing-Data-Analysis-/README.md

 print(f'Root Mean Squared Error: {rmse}')
 Step 7: Saving the Results 💾
-Save the processed dataset or model predictions for future use: python
+Save the processed dataset or model predictions for future use:
-Copy code

 # Save processed data
 data.to_csv('processed_california_housing.csv', index=False)

 # Save model predictions
 predictions = pd.DataFrame({'Predicted': y_pred})
 predictions.to_csv('housing_predictions.csv', index=False)

-Step 8: Conclusion ✅
+# 8: Conclusion ✅

 Summarize the findings and the results of the model evaluation.
 For example:
 Median house values show a strong correlation with the median income in each block.
 The Random Forest Regressor yielded a RMSE of X, which indicates how well the model performed.
-🎯 Future Work
+# 🎯 Future Work

-Improving Model Performance: Try using other models like XGBoost or Gradient Boosting Regressor.
+# Improving Model Performance: Try using other models like XGBoost or Gradient Boosting Regressor.
 Geographical Analysis: Map out housing prices geographically using latitude and longitude data.
 Feature Selection: Perform feature importance analysis to identify the most influential factors.
-🏆 Conclusion
+# 🏆 Conclusion

 This project provided a comprehensive overview of how to handle and analyze housing data, with a focus on the California Housing dataset.
 The analysis included exploratory data analysis, visualization, and the use of a machine learning model for predicting housing prices.